SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 # Privacy Model of Secret Contracts

-Secret Contracts are based on CosmWasm v0.10, but they have additional privacy properties that can only be found on Secret Network.
+Secret Contracts are based on CosmWasm v0.10, but they have additional privacy properties unique to the Secret Network.

 If you're a contract developer, you might want to first catch up on [developing Secret Contracts](./developing-secret-contracts.md).
-For an in depth look at the Secret Network encryption specs, visit [here](../protocol/encryption-specs.md#encryption).
+For an in depth look at the Secret Network encryption specs, visit [HERE](../protocol/encryption-specs.md#encryption).

 Secret Contract developers must always consider the trade-off between privacy, user experience, performance and gas usage.